Iliza Shlesinger: Writing

-Shlesinger has written for Heavy.com.
 On November 7, 2017, Weinstein Books published Shlesinger's book Girl Logic: The Genius and the Absurdity with an introduction by Mayim Bialik.

-Shlesinger published her second book, All Things Aside: Absolutely Correct Opinions, on October 11 2022.
+Shlesinger published her second book, All Things Aside: Absolutely Correct Opinions, on October 11, 2022.

 Politics

 Shlesinger describes herself as liberal, and has spoken publicly in support of abortion rights, trans rights, and the Black Lives Matter movement.
-She is a vocal supporter of Israel, signing an open letter by Creative Community for Peace following the Hamas-led attack on Israel in October 2023, which called for the entertainment community to stand with the nation as "it defends itself against a terrorist regime in Gaza that seeks Israel's destruction.
-Later that month, Shlesinger wrote an article in The Hollywood Reporter denouncing the rise in Antisemitism following the attack, and claiming that "if Israel put down their guns, no one else would, and there would be no more Israel."
-In January 2024, Shlesinger, Chelsea Handler and Mayim Bialik spearheaded a fundraiser for the organization United Hatzalah of Israel.
+She is a vocal supporter of Israel, signing an open letter by Creative Community for Peace following the October 7 attacks in 2023, which called for the entertainment community to stand with the nation as "it defends itself against a terrorist regime in Gaza that seeks Israel's destruction."
+Later that month, Shlesinger wrote an article in The Hollywood Reporter denouncing the rise in antisemitism following the attack, and claiming that "if Israel put down their guns, no one else would, and there would be no more Israel."
+In January 2024, Shlesinger, Chelsea Handler, and Mayim Bialik spearheaded a fundraiser for the organization United Hatzalah of Israel.

 Personal life

-In December 2017, it was reported Shlesinger was sued by a man who was denied admission to one of her girls-only shows.
+In December 2017, it was reported that Shlesinger was being sued by a man who had been denied admission to one of her shows which was for female-only audiences.
 The initial complaint was dismissed and then refiled as a class action suit (Pollister v.
 Schlesinger).
 While a notice of settlement was filed by the plaintiff of the class action suit in March 2021, details of any settlement have not been revealed.

 Shlesinger married chef Noah Galuten on May 12, 2018, in a Jewish ceremony in Los Angeles.
 They had a daughter in 2022, and a son in 2024.